wincent/wincent/README.md

 ### Keyboard customization

-On macOS, [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements/) is used for the following:
+On macOS, we use [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements/), and on Linux, we use [Interception Tools](https://gitlab.com/interception/linux/tools) and a few other pieces to make the following changes:

 -   Make Caps Lock serve as Backspace (when tapped) and Left Control (when chorded with another key).
 When held down alone, Caps Lock fires repeated Backspace events.
 -   Make Return serve as Return (when tapped) and Right Control (when chorded with another key).
 When held down alone, Return fires repeated Return events.
 -   Maps Control-I to F6 (only in MacVim and the terminal) so that it can be mapped independently from Tab in Vim.
 -   Toggle Caps Lock on by tapping both Shift keys simultaneously.
 -   Makes the function keys on my external Realforce keyboard behave like the "media" keys on Apple's keyboards.

+And these only on macOS:

 -   Swap Option and Command keys on my external Realforce keyboard.
 -   Make the "application" key (extra modifier key on right-hand side) behave as "fn" on Realforce keyboard.
 -   Make "pause" (at far-right of function key row) behave as "power" (effectively, sleep) on Realforce keyboard.